Learning a Shape-adaptive Assist-as-needed Rehabilitation Policy from Therapist-informed Input: Overview Framework

-This article focuses on movement therapy given a set of predefined desired motions~(see Fig.~\ref{fig:overview-framwork}), following the implementation in Algorithm~\ref{alg-aan-training}.
-Once a rehabilitation task is selected by the therapist, the desired motion $\bx_e$ is displayed on GUIs to provide task instructions for both therapists and patients.
-The robot-assisted rehabilitation relies on repetitive implementations based on two lower-level interactive controllers depicted in Section~\ref{subsec-interactive-control}.
+This article focuses on movement therapy given a set of predefined desired motions~\cite{pareek2023ar3n}.
+Once a rehabilitation task is selected by the therapist~(see Fig.~\ref{fig:overview-framwork}), the desired motion $\bx_e$ is displayed by GUIs to provide task instructions for both therapists and patients.
+The robot-assisted rehabilitation relies on repetitive therapy based on two lower-level interactive controllers depicted in Section~\ref{subsec-interactive-control}.
 During each therapy iteration, the patient's actual trajectories $\bx_t$ are measured from the patient-side robot.
-The patient motion preferences are encoded from recent actual trajectories by learning a probabilistic model~(see Section~\ref{subsec-motion-preference-encoding}).
-To minimize therapist assistance and encourage patient active participation, therapist-informed via-points are extracted from the measured corrective force instead of transmitting the whole force profile or reference trajectory for patient-side robot control.
+The patient motion preferences are then encoded from recent actual trajectories by learning a probabilistic model~(see Section~\ref{subsec-motion-preference-encoding}).
+To minimize therapist assistance and encourage patient active participation, therapist-informed via-points are extracted from the measured corrective force, rather than transmitting the entire force profile or reference trajectory for patient-side robot control.
 The corresponding reference trajectory $\bx_r$ for subsequent therapy iteration is then partially deformed according to the therapist-informed via-points, while preserving the patient's motion preferences in the remaining segments~(see Section~\ref{subsec-trajectory-deformation}).
-Most importantly, the therapist's input therapeutic skills are encoded by using via-points a latent space according to the feature of patient motion preferences.
-Finally, a partial least squares regression function is fitted to reproduce the therapist's input therapeutic skills~(see Section~\ref{subsec-stiffness-regulation}).
+Finally, the therapist's therapeutic skills are encoded as via-points in a latent space.
+A partial least squares regression function is fitted to reproduce these therapist-informed therapy skills~(see Section~\ref{subsec-stiffness-regulation}).